Boundary reflection matrices of massive $\phi_{1,3}$-perturbed unitary minimal models: Introduction

 We attempt to fill this gap here.
 This task is not as daunting as it might first appear.
 Indeed, Behrend and Pearce~\cite{Behrend:2000us} have already found ``elementary'' solutions of the BYBE.
 Although these elementary solutions do not satisfy the boundary bound-state bootstrap equation~\cite{Ghoshal:1993tm}, one can obtain solutions of both BYBE and boundary bound-state bootstrap equations by forming ``direct sums'' of the elementary solutions.
 In order to match these solutions with the various ``critical" solutions we make use of \begin{itemize} \item[(i)] a proposed identification, extending earlier work~\cite{Ghoshal:1993tm, Chim:1995kf}, of ``boundary subsets'' $U_{(r,s)} \subseteq \{ 1, 2, \ldots \,, m-1 \}$ of allowed RSOS vacua at the boundary with allowed edges~\cite{Cardy:1989ir, Saleur:1988zx, Behrend:2000us} of the $(r,s)$ ``critical" solutions; and also \item[(ii)] the fact~\cite{Ghoshal:1993tm} that the boundary reflection matrix corresponding to the bulk and boundary $\phi_{1,3}$-perturbation of ${\cal A}_{m} + (r,s)$ necessarily describes the boundary renormalization group (RG) flows of the CBC $(r,s)$ under $\phi_{1,3}$.
-Fredenhagen and Schomerus~\cite{Fredenhagen:2002qn, Fredenhagen:2003xf} (see also Graham and Watts~\cite{Graham:2003nc}) have made a proposal for all such boundary flows, based on earlier work of Lesage {\it et al.}~\cite{Lesage:1998qf} and Recknagel {\it et al.}~\cite{Recknagel:2000ri}.
+Fredenhagen and Schomerus~\cite{Fredenhagen:2002qn, Fredenhagen:2003xf} (see also Graham and Watts~\cite{Graham:2003nc}) have made a proposal for all such boundary flows, based on earlier work of Lesage {\it et al.}~\cite{Lesage:1998qf} and Recknagel {\it et al.}~\cite{Recknagel:2000ri}. \end{itemize} We use the term ``critical" to emphasize that we use critical trigonometric solutions of the RSOS BYBE rather than off-critical elliptic solutions.